PDF2014/Topic-of-Love-rus/README.md

 - To all the queers out there in the world, you are wonderful and are absolutely valid <3
 - And finally.. a big thank you to Maxim, mastef, and the rest of the WorldBox team for making update 0.50.0 and for making WorldBox.

-If you enjoy Topic of Love, perhaps try out its sister mod Topic of Identity!
+If you enjoy Topic of Love, perhaps try out its sister mod Topic of Identity! (coming soon..)

 ## 💌 A Message
 The topic of love is truly a beautiful thing.
 Whether platonic or romantic, everyone should be able to love who they want without consequence.